Saab to roll out internal carbon price as part of 2050 roadmap

 German chemical firm Evonik also extolled the benefits of carbon pricing in its annual report this week.

-The firm said that it used an internal price when planning major projects, arguing that without it “[i]nvestment decisions may result in higher costs”.
+The firm said it used an internal price when planning major projects, arguing that without it “[i]nvestment decisions may result in higher costs”.

 Its current assumption is that a tonne of carbon will cost €130 under the EU Emissions Trading System by 2030, and €37 outside of Europe.